lejean2000/CLAV/README.md

 The two main groups of measures will be implemented - external and internal validation measures.
 External validation makes use of information not present in the data to assess whether the formed clusters match some external structre (e.g. pre-existing object labels).
 On the other hand, internal validation measures evaluate the goodness of a clustering structure without respect to any external information.

 ## Current Status
-This package has just been created.
+This package is not under development.
 It currently has very few external and only one internal cluster validation measures implemented.

 The _ev.vanDongen()_ function computes the value of the van Dongen crietrion.
 More about it [can be read here]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.26.9783&rep=rep1&type=pdf).